Where and How to Recycle or Dispose of Christmas Trees in Wyoming after Christmas

 local Easter Egg Hunt for your children

-drop-off locations available December 20th until January 30th.
+drop-off locations available December 20th until the end of January.

 Remove tinsel, lights and other decorations.
 Wreaths may be placed